yuvalmGS/gigaspaces-wiki-jekyll/xap97/jms-failover.markdown

 ---
 layout: post
-title:  JMS Failover
+title:  Failover
 categories: XAP97
-parent: jms---advanced.html
+parent: jms-advanced.html
 weight: 100
 ---

-{% summary page|60 %}JMS behavior during failover, How to recover JMS applications from failovers.{% endsummary %}

-# Overview
+{%summary%}{%endsummary%}

 The JMS layer is responsible for handling space failover properly.
 The goal is to make failover transparent to the JMS client.
 In a primary-backup architecture, when the primary space fails, the backup space takes its place as the primary space.
 This switch should be transparent to the client application, so it won't know that failover ever occurred.